RELEVANT BACKGROUND INFORMATION

 - AVOID, AVOID, AVOID, whether you see a coyote far away, at a mid-range distance, or coming in close to you, by calmly tightening your leash and walking in the other direction, while keeping your eye on the coyote may discourage the coyote from approaching further.

 - Do not run.
 Stay calm and collected.

 - Always pick up a small dog and walk away calmly.

 - Learning about coyote behaviors and the “why” behind their behaviors will help you lose your fears.
 Watch “Coyotes As Neighbors” on YouTube

-Footnote: Understanding Some Coyote Behaviors: “Habituation is a process which occurs in all animals whereby, after exposure to anything new in their environment over time, they become *used* to it, be it a smell, sounds, or a visual object, including people — they stop behaving as though these might be dangerous, because they aren’t.
+Footnote: Some Coyote Behaviors to Understand: “Habituation is a process which occurs in all animals whereby, after exposure to anything new in their environment over time, they become *used* to it, be it a smell, sounds, or a visual object, including people — they stop behaving as though these might be dangerous, because they aren’t.
 They learn that we are not their predators or competitors.
 By the same token, coyotes also get used to hazing — they get used to it — which is why it often does not work.

 Conditioning is a learning procedure involving association.
 Food is a primary conditioning agent.
 If you leave food out regularly, you will be conditioning or teaching, through rewarding with food, a coyote to come visiting.
 Hand-fed coyotes have been trained to approach people.
 This is why we ask folks please never to feed a coyote!